Skip to main content

 How will a SDCF benefit me and my community?

 SDCFs reduce public injecting, discarded needles and equipment, and public health risks associated with public injecting.
 Therefore SDCFs are a positive feature in the community where they are located.
 There is evidence to suggest that they do not increase crime or anti-social behaviour in the local area.
-The SDCF will be monitored and evaluated to demonstrate the impact it has on the local area and those who use the service.
+The Thistle will be monitored and evaluated to demonstrate the impact it has on the local area and those who use the service.

 Can we afford these services?